-Figure 8 Name Servers Screen
+Figure 7 Name Servers Screen

 - 2 To add a new name server, enter the IP address in the field to the left of the Add button.
 The new name server appears in the list of available name servers. - 3 Click Apply to use the name server specified. - 4 When the confirmation message warns you that changing the name server is a cluster-wide event, click Yes to continue or No to abort. - 5 After you click Yes, a message informs you that Name Servers has been updated.
-Click OK to continue.
+Click OK to continue. - 6 If there are previously configured name servers, you can specify the order in which name servers are used.
+To set the order, select a server and then click Move Up or Move Down until the selected server is in the correct order.